Svelte 5 runes and patterns used across the Fuz ecosystem.

 {@render children()}

-instantiate once at the appropriate root, and share it via context.
+instantiate once at the appropriate root, share it via context.

 Don't declare $state variables at module scope and expose them through